-- Proletariat: workers who sell their labour power for wages, but do not own the means of production.
+- Proletariat: workers who sell their labor power for wages, but do not own the means of production.

-- Bourgeoisie: those who own the means of production (or capital) and buy labour power from the proletariat.
+- Bourgeoisie: those who own the means of production (or capital) and buy labor power from the proletariat.

-- Petit Bourgeoisie: a less wealthy sub-class of the bourgeoisie, those who employ labour, but may also work themselves (e.g. small proprietors, land-holding peasants, trade workers).
+- Petit Bourgeoisie: a less wealthy sub-class of the bourgeoisie, those who employ labor, but may also work themselves (e.g. small proprietors, land-holding peasants, trade workers).

 - Lumpenproletariat: those who have no stake in the economic system, are disconnected from the means of production, and will sell themselves to the highest bidder (e.g. criminals, vagabonds, beggars, etc).

 - Landlords: a class of people that were historically important, of which some still retain some of their wealth and power.

 - Peasants and farmers: a disorganized class that Marx saw as incapable of carrying out change.

 The early history of Marxist thought is essentially the history of Socialism, which has been detailed elsewhere.